This big list of only the best winter vacations with snow is perfect for anyone who wants to embrace everything winter has to offer.

 - Nature’s Kennel (McMillan, MI)

-Snowshoe, the specially designed footwear that lets your hike all over snow, can still bring you a lot of fun as other snow activities.
-Here are the best spots to go snowshoeing:
+Snowshoes are specially designed footwear that lets you hike all over the snow.
+It doesn’t sound as particularly exciting as skiing, but if you like hiking, snowshoeing can still be as fun as other snow activities.
+Here are some of the best spots to go snowshoeing:

-- Sun Valley Nordic & Snowshoe Center (Idaho) – This all-inclusive resort is a pro when it comes snowshoeing and all other types of skiing.
-Unfortunately, it’s not cheap here (this is a celebrity getaway destination after all).
+- Sun Valley Nordic & Snowshoe Center (Idaho) – This all-inclusive resort offers a great experience when it comes to snowshoeing and all other types of skiing.
+Prices are steep, though; this is a celebrity getaway destination, after all.

 - Apostle Islands National Lakeshore (Wisconsin) – Probably my favorite snowshoeing destination of all.
-This mile-long Lakeshore Trail from Meyers Beach leads you to the magical winter sea caves with chandelier-like hanging icicles you won’t see anywhere else.
+In fact, it’s on our list of the best midwest national parks to visit.
+The mile-long Lakeshore Trail from Meyers Beach leads you to the magical winter sea caves with chandelier-like hanging icicles you won’t see anywhere else.

 3. Snow Tubing

-As long you have proper winter clothes on and a heart open for some thrill, you can go snow tubing here:
+As long you have proper winter clothes on and a heart open for some thrill, you can go snow tubing in one of these places:

 Perfect for kids and families, sledding lets you ride down the slopes with your loved ones and still enjoy the ride.

-- Old Powderhorn (Grand Junction, CO) – Ideal for those looking for a more intense sledding experience, the resort receives an average of 250 inches of snow each year.
-Locals call this place the “old Mesa Creek Ski Area” and is located just off the Grand Mesa Scenic Byway.
+- Old Powderhorn (Grand Junction, CO) – Ideal for those looking for a more intense sledding experience, this area receives an average of 250 inches of snow each year.
+Located just off the Grand Mesa Scenic Byway, Old Powderhorn is also called the old Mesa Creek Ski Area after the ski resort that used to be located here.

-- Arnold Arboretumof Harvard University (Boston, MA) – This is one the highest and longest slopes for sledding in all of Boston.
+- Arnold Arboretum of Harvard University (Boston, MA) – Peters Hill on the southern tip of the park is one of the highest and longest slopes for sledding in all of Boston, while Weld Hill is one of the steepest, suited for daredevils and pros.

-- Pioneers Park – (Lincoln, NE) – USA Today named this spot as one of the top 10 sledding spots in America.
+- Pioneers Park – (Lincoln, NE) – The so-called “Choo-Choo Hill” at Pioneers Park is a popular site for sledding, owing to the wooden sled run that’s like a giant push down the hill.
+USA Today once named this spot as one of the top 10 sledding spots in America.

-For those who dream of hitting the slopes, check out this post to guide you with the best ski resorts in the US.
+For those who dream of hitting the slopes, check out our guide to the best ski resorts in the US.

 National Park Winter Trips

-Here are my favorite national parks that would also serve as best winter vacations with snow:
+Here are my favorite national parks that are the best winter vacations with snow:

-- Yellowstone National Park (Wyoming) – Vehicle access in some areas are limited during winter, but it’s a park ideal for any skill level.
-Imagine the dramatic canyons, alpine rivers, lush forests, hot springs and gushing geysers, including its most famous, Old Faithful – all covered in thick snow.
+- Yellowstone National Park (Wyoming) – Vehicle access in some areas is limited during winter, but it’s a park ideal for any skill level.
+Imagine the dramatic canyons, alpine rivers, lush forests, hot springs, and gushing geysers, including its most famous, Old Faithful – all covered in thick snow.

 Romantic Winter Getaways

-If you’re looking to rent a warm cozy cabin and have a romantic getaway with your partner without really needing to go out and explore too much, these destinations will surely make you happy:
+If you’re looking to rent a warm cozy cabin and have a romantic getaway with your partner without really having to go out and explore too much, these destinations will surely fit the bill:

-- Field Guide Lodge (Stowe, VT) – Designed with a “rustic luxe” vibe, the Field Guide Lodge is young but it’s proving to be a favorite spot of couples wanting to get cozy indoors.
-Most of the 30 rooms (with wide-angle window views) have gas fireplace and all with big bathtubs.
+- Field Guide Lodge (Stowe, VT) – Designed with a “rustic luxe” vibe, the Field Guide Lodge is young but it’s proving to be a favorite spot for couples wanting to get cozy indoors.
+Most of the 30 rooms (with wide-angle window views) have gas fireplaces and big bathtubs.

-- The Ranch at Rock Creek (Philipsburg, MT) – If you want to splurge for an anniversary or popping the question this resort is probably the most luxurious getaway in the West.
-It’s the only Forbes Travel 5-Star dude ranch offering year-round and a romantic snow vacation with copper bathtubs, and Indian blankets to cuddle up.
+- The Ranch at Rock Creek (Philipsburg, MT) – If you want to splurge for popping the question, celebrating an anniversary, or eloping (believe it or not, they have an elopement package), this resort is probably the most luxurious getaway in the West.
+It’s the first Forbes Travel Guide 5-Star dude ranch offering ranch experiences year-round.
+Visit here in the winter and enjoy a romantic snow vacation with copper bathtubs and Indian blankets to cuddle up.

-- Woodloch Pines (Hawley, PA) – Home to the snowy scavenger hunt, outdoor family Olympics, winter archery tag, extreme tubing, and other snow activities beyond skiing, this resort is a fun getaway for families with older kids.
+- Woodloch Pine Resort (Hawley, PA) – Home to the snowy scavenger hunt, outdoor family Olympics, winter archery tag, extreme tubing, and other snow activities beyond skiing, this resort is a fun winter destination for families with older kids.

-- Planet Kids at Boreal Mountain Resort (Soda Springs, CA) – Planet Kids, which is exclusive to kids, features 20-lane “Tube Town,” ski learning area, tubing carousels, and a wide stretch of play areas for non-stop snow angels and snow fights.
+- Planet Kids at Soda Springs Resort (Soda Springs, CA) – Planet Kids, which is exclusive to kids, features the 20-lane “Tube Town,” a ski learning area, tubing carousels, and a wide stretch of play areas for non-stop snow angels and snow fights.

-- Vista Verde Guest Ranch (Steamboat Springs, CO) – This snow-covered magical place is one of the best horseback riding resorts in winter months.
+- Vista Verde Guest Ranch (Steamboat Springs, CO) – This luxury dude ranch turns into a magical snow-covered place during the winter months.
+They have winter programs for kids aged 6 to 12 years old, including tubing, horseback riding (this is one of the best horseback riding resorts in the country), snowshoeing, and just plain frolicking in the snow.

 Urban Winter Destinations

-If the best winter vacations for you involve exploring new cities, then you can skip all the national parks, mountains and ski resorts in favor of cities that are big on Christmas celebrations.
+If the best winter vacations for you involve exploring new cities, then you can skip these national parks, mountains, and ski resorts in favor of cities that are big on Christmas celebrations.

 - Chicago, IL – The Winter Wonderfest, Millennium Park ice skating, Magnificent Mile Christmas shopping, a ton of glowing city lights from ZooLights to Christmas Around the World at the Museum of Science and Industry.